 Even before having the baby, my last networking event was probably, um…three years ago?

 Okay, now for some people networking will work really well, they will enjoy doing it, they’ll get a buzz out of getting up at some ungodly hour in the morning.
 Some VAs swear they get all their business from it, it’s the cornerstone of their business.
-Even in this digital age, face to face networking was still scored third place on the “top ways to promote your virtual assistant business” question on the UK VA Survey 2011.
+Even in this digital age, face to face networking still scored second place on the “top ways to promote your virtual assistant business” question on the UK VA Survey v6.
 There is no doubt it works for some people.

 However, I’m not one of those people.
 In the early days of my business, I did lots of networking.
 My bag bulged with business cards.
 I faithfully followed up and built relationships.
-I developed elevator pitches, handed out thousands of business cards, focussed on selling “through the room”, tried different types of groups… But to this day, I have never recouped on the time and money I invested.
+I developed elevator pitches, handed out thousands of business cards, focused on selling “through the room”, tried different types of groups… But to this day, I have never recouped on the time and money I invested.
 And I’m a marketeer – I should know better than to throw good money after bad.
 Unless you can measure the return on investment (ROI) of any marketing activity, you might as well be burning pound notes.